The Complete Guide To Using Excel For PPC

-The most frequent use of grouping that I’ve seen, is calculating your optimal average position.
+The most frequent use of grouping is calculating optimal average position.
 To do this, download a campaign or keyword report segmented by week (or day).
 Then, create a pivot table with Average Position as your Row Label.
-Then select the rows, right click, and click “group”.
+Then select one row, right click, and click “group”.

 This gives you an easy-to-digest view of performance by ad position.

 Text-to-column is a neat little tool to help you separate data that’s contained in one column.
-Two of the most practical uses I have found for this function are manipulating destination URLs and splitting campaign names.
-For example, if I structure my account like this: State – Theme – Match Type, then I can use Text-to-column to easily pivot my data by one of the three categories.
+Two of the most practical uses for this function are manipulating final URLs and splitting campaign names.
+For example, take an account structured like this: State – Theme – Match Type, then use Text-to-column to easily pivot the data by one of the three categories.

-Navigate to the Data tab and select Text-to-Columns under Tools.
+Navigate to the Data tab and select Text-to-Columns.